Mathics3/mathics-threejs-backend/docs/developers/edges.md

-The edges can be drawn in 2 ways:
+Edges can be drawn in 2 ways:
 - [inside the primitive's shader](#shader-method)
 - [in their own object](#object-method)